 Other Requirements and Safety Issues

-Due to our Public Liability Insurance Cover, every person on the Club grounds, whether shooting or non-shooting, must sign a Temporary Membership Form to be covered by the insurance policy.
+Due to our Public Liability Insurance Cover, every person on the Club grounds, whether shooting or non-shooting, must sign a Temporary Membership Form to be covered by the insurance policy, or be able to demostrate Archery Australia membership.
 Spare forms will be available at the first day of the course for parents or other visitors.

 All children under 16, not accompanied during lesson time by a parent or guardian, must be signed in by a parent prior to the lesson starting and must be signed out by the parent after the lesson is finished.
 The parent will be required to leave a contact phone number to comply with the Club’s Child Protection Policy.